Who are these trail running tours for?

 What is provided?

-- lodging for the duration of the trip (in our excellent partner hotels, unless its specified you'll be camping in tents for a few nights)
+- lodging for the duration of the trip (in our excellent partner hotels, or camping in tents on the trail).

 - trail snacks: we'll have a selection of Farbar (our local energy bar partner) on hand as trail and post-run snacks.
 As stated above though, if you have specific nutrition needs (like if you only eat dried pineapple and powdered spinach juice) then you should bring those things along that make your stomach most happy, and ensure the best experience ever!